OzyDev-ctrl/GitHubCloneProject/README.md

-This is the description of my repo
+# GitHubCloneProject

+Objective: This repository is used to practice Git branching and merging.
+Modification in main branch.